 Application for Membership or Upgrading

-Application for Membership or upgrading shall be submitted on a duly completed form prescribed by Council.
-Council shall have the power to grade or reject any application.
+Application for Membership or upgrading shall be submitted on a duly completed form prescribed by EXCO.
+EXCO shall have the power to grade or reject any application.
 Membership shall commence on payment of the prescribed fees.
 If such fees are not received within three months of election the election shall be nullified.
 Membership certificates issued shall remain the property of the SAIMC.

 Membership - general